chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

 .. code-block:: python

-    # register hooks for rules to all modules that apply within the context
+    # register hooks for rules to all modules that apply within the context;
     # note that model and modified_model are the same model, the context
-    # variable is purely visual
-    # hooks are removed when the context is exited
+    # variable is purely visual; hooks are removed when the context is exited
     with composite.context(model) as modified_model:
         # execute the hooked/modified model
         output = modified_model(input)